I’ve written about why shame is often attached to utilizing social welfare programs.

 We all use Social welfare programs

-The reality is that while only the programs for low-income people are generally labelled as such, all walks of society actually benefit from programs that fit under this title.
+The reality is that while only the programs for low-income people are generally labeled as such, all walks of society actually benefit from programs that fit under this title.

-Taxes often have loopholes which are designed to contribute to social welfare by making exceptions for certain expenses, donations, activities, and decisions.
+Taxes often have loopholes that are designed to contribute to social welfare by making exceptions for certain expenses, donations, activities, and decisions.

 Tax credits are a form of social welfare program, as were mortgage rebates, and most other exceptions or credits.